audreysiqiliu/three-factors-of-behavior/README.md

 ### 4b. `4b_binary-factor_models.py`

 **Purpose**:
-- This script fits a binary factor linear mixed-effects model (LME) to assess the interaction effects of binary split variables on response times (`RT`).
-It also fits and compares several reduced models to evaluate the contribution of each factor and their interactions.
+- This script fits the binary factor linear mixed-effects model (LME) to assess the main and interaction effects of binary split variables on response times (`RT`).
+Also performs LRTs to quantify variable importance.

 **Input**:
 - **`df_HNL_1_ByDay_omnibus_lme_cleaned.csv`**: The cleaned and filtered dataset produced in the previous steps, used for binary factor modeling.